TCLee-tech/Spring-Events/ReadMe.md

 # Spring-Events

 The JAVA project is broken into several packages, i.e. customer, email, analytics, logging, order, promotion, ticket.
-Each package represents an event.
-The java files between packages are loosely coupled using Spring Events.
+Each package involves a component of Spring Event.
+The packages are loosely coupled, demonstrating different approaches in Spring Events.

 | File name |Description |
 | ---                                               | ---                                           |